 Malmsten has supplied to most international events since 1976; Olympic Games, World Championships, Asian Games, European competitions and many more.
 In 2009, Fina asked Malmsten to become their Official Supplier, to ensure the best competition equipment.

 In 2012, Richey Smith sold his company, and the new owners changed the company name to Competitor and the Malmsten cooperation ceased.
 Today, Malmsten use the Competitor-name for the lane line only outside the USA.

-Competitor Lane Lines have an impressive reference list with ten Olympics - Malmsten has manufactured, assembled, sold and shipped Competitor directly from Sweden to six of them: Moscow 1980, Barcelona 1992, Athens 2004, Beijing 2008, London 2012, and Rio 2016.
+Malmsten Racing Lane Lines have an impressive reference list with ten Olympics - Malmsten has manufactured, assembled, sold and shipped directly from Sweden to seven of them: Moscow 1980, Barcelona 1992, Athens 2004, Beijing 2008, London 2012, Rio 2016 and Tokyo 2020.

-Tommy has invented a new and improved racing lane line, Malmsten Gold Pro, patented design, chosen as official equipment for Tokyo 2020, already in place awaiting the Games in 2021.
+After years of development, Tommy invented a new and improved racing lane line, Malmsten Gold Pro, with a patented design, chosen as official equipment for Tokyo 2020, already in place awaiting the Games in 2021.

 Today, Malmsten AB is a group of companies, designing and producing a vast product range of pool equipment.
 The company is family-owned, Margareta and Tommy contribute as senior advisers and the business is run by their sons, Marcus as the CEO and Christian as COO, Product Development.